ray-project/ray/doc/source/cluster/ray-client.rst

    >

-If you use ``nginx-ingress-controller``, It may be resolved to add the following Ingress configuration.
+If you are using the ``nginx-ingress-controller``, you may be able to resolve the issue by adding the following Ingress configuration.

 .. code-block:: yaml